 Tibet plus Nepal

 Having a Tibet tour from Chengdu after visiting Giant Panda would be classic.
 Earthly paradise, holy ground, pure peace...all can be experienced in Tibet.
 Visit majestic Potala Palace, have a close look at spectacular Mt.
-Everest and pray in Monastery, etc. This charming and mysterious land always attract you with its extraordinary sight, devout prayer and profound Tibet Culture.
+Everest and pray in Monastery, etc. This charming and mysterious land always attracts you with its extraordinary sight, devout prayer and profound Tibet Culture.
 Also travel beyond China's borders and extend to Kathmandu from Lhasa overland for several days.
 This 15-day tour brings you exotic feeling in Nepal and witness how the way of life changes.

 One full day to meet the cute Giant Panda, then enjoy leisure time in Wenshu Temple, Renmin Park and Jinli Old Street.